unsaved/eslint-plugin-sn/README.md

    name in which each script resides.

-Related module @admc.com/sn-developer provides other conveniences for ServiceNow developers, including tinymce ESLint configurations and a system to do scriptlet development on your workstation rather than using the web editor (tinymce).
+Related module @admc.com/sn-developer provides other conveniences for ServiceNow developers, including TinyMCE ESLint configurations and a system to do scriptlet development on your workstation rather than using the web editor (TinyMCE).

 ## Installation
 To install globally (accessible to all npm projects):